TrentWantman/Mines/README.md

 ## **Overview**

-This is a remastered version of the Stake.com game "Mines" with improvements to the UI, and brand new creative story components and achievements.
+This is a remastered version of the Stake.com game "Mines" with improvements to the UI and brand new creative story components and achievements.
 The best part: you don't lose money!

 ---